newsnowlabs/runcvm/README.md

 However, DKVM:

-- Uses a lightweight 'wrapper' runtime technology that makes its code footprint and external dependencies extremely small, its internals extremely simple and easy to tailor for specific purposes.
+- Uses a lightweight 'wrapper-runtime' technology that makes its code footprint and external dependencies extremely small, its internals extremely simple and easy to tailor for specific purposes.
 - Is written almost entirely in shell script, for ease of comprehension and modification.
 - Is compatible with `docker run` (with experimental support for `podman run` today).
 - Has no external dependencies (except for Docker/Podman).

 DKVM makes some trade-offs in return for this simplicity.
 See the full list of [features and limitations](#features-and-limitations).

-DKVM was born out of difficulties experienced getting the Docker and Podman CLIs to launch Kata Containers, and a belief that launching containerised workloads VMs needn't be so complicated.
+DKVM was born out of difficulties experienced getting the Docker and Podman CLIs to launch Kata Containers, and a belief that launching containerised workloads in VMs needn't be so complicated.

 ## Contents